 If an intermittent earth fault protection start is used to block regular non-intermittent directional earth fault protection, the blocking should be applied to protection relays at both healthy and faulty feeders.
 In general, if intermittent earth fault protection is not used to block directional earth fault protection, it should be verified that the operating time of regular directional earth fault protection is longer than the set intermittent earth fault protection operating time.
-It is recommended to block regular directional earth fault protection to avoid start events in directional earth fault protection during intermittent earth faults (if start events are considered disturbing), or if directional non-intermittent earth fault protection is set to a faster operating time than intermittent earth fault protection.
+It is recommended to block regular directional earth fault protection during intermittent earth faults (if start events are considered disturbing), or if directional non-intermittent earth fault protection is set to a faster operating time than intermittent earth fault protection.